Updated on: 3/12/2019

 If the at-fault driver’s liability and PIP coverage is exceeded, a pedestrian can use their own auto-PIP coverage, even if they weren’t in a car.

 In Washington State, auto insurance companies are required to offer PIP on every policy.
 Anyone declining PIP coverage must do so in writing.
 PIP is extremely beneficial because it is considered “no fault” coverage.

 Uninsured Motorist Coverage As A Pedestrian

 If you’re unable to have all your bills paid for by the at-fault driver’s insurance, UM/UIM coverage kicks in.
 An injured pedestrian can use their own uninsured/underinsured coverage to pay for their own medical bills.

-Consult With An Attorney After A Pedestrian Accident
+Consult With A Pedestrian Accident Attorney

-The strong, aggressive personal injury attorneys at Davis Law Group, P.S., will take upon themselves the burden of your pedestrian accident case, and do the fighting and the legal muscle work for you so that you don’t have to.
+The strong, aggressive personal injury attorneys at Davis Law Group, P.S., will take upon themselves the burden of your pedestrian accident legal case, and do the fighting and the legal muscle work for you so that you don’t have to.
 This will take a huge load off your mind and allow you to focus entirely on your recovery, which is what you should ideally be doing after an accident.